dnsimple/dnsimple-developer/content/v2/registrar.markdown

 The transfer may take anywhere from a few minutes up to 7 days.

 <note>
-When transfering a domain using Solo or Teams subscription, the resolution for the zone will be automatically enabled.
+When transfering a domain using Solo or Teams subscription, the DNS services for the zone will be automatically enabled.
 This will be charged on your following subscription renewal invoices.
 </note>